-Hiawassee KOA Holiday in Hiawassee, GA will experience a PARTIAL ECLIPSE for this event.
-Partial Eclipse Begins 1:48 pm and ends 4:22 pm EST, with an 85% magnitude.
+Townsend / Great Smokies KOA Holiday in Townsend, TN will experience a PARTIAL ECLIPSE for this event.
+Partial Eclipse begins at 1:49 pm and ends 4:23pm, with an 87.2% magnitude.

 Below are a few tips for you and your family to safely witness this once in a lifetime event!

 SKY GAZING SAFETY TIPS

 - Do not look directly at the sun with the naked eye.
 Always wear solar glasses that meet the requirements of ISO 12312-2 safety standard with special purpose solar filters to keep your eyes safe.
 NOTE: Homemade filters or sunglasses are not safe for looking directly at the sun during an eclipse.

 - Always inspect your solar filter before use, if filter is found scratched or damaged, discard it.